rkotze/rkotze.github.io/_posts/2019-07-04-async-iterators-generators.md

 });
 ```

 Defining an async generator is similar to a generator except it has async at the start, `async function* streamContributors`.
 We await on the fetch to resolve the response.
 Then the body is accessible and a reader is created and locked by calling `body.getReader()`.
-In a `try/catch` an infinite loop is used to continually read data however, `yield` will pause the loop until the `next` method is called.
+In a `try/catch` an infinite loop is used to continually read data, however, `yield` will pause the loop until the `next` method is called.

 When reading the chunked data in the resolved promise it is in a `Uint8Array` which needs to be decoded using `TextDecoder`.